B0neShAd0w/Hacktoria/Rabbit Hole.md

 Make an assumption about the password and just try each combination manually until you maybe get lucky.

-Now we have gained the credentials let's SSH to the box
+Now we have gained the credentials let's SSH onto the box.

 Make a note of the username as it is needed for the final password.

 ```bash
 ssh zayed@10.0.2.5
 ```

-Now we need to have a snoop around for a nugget of information.
+Now we need to have a snoop around for any nuggets of information.

-Let's have a poke around the user's home directory showing hidden files etc.
+Let's have a poke around the user's home directory, showing hidden files etc.

 ```bash
 ls -lah